orangecoat/asarko/README.md

 ## Full Drupal Reset
 For the 7-x branch, I'm using Tao's CSS, CSS overrides, and drupal.css completely.
 I will probably make it more my own as time goes by.

-## Modernizr
+## HTML5 shim
-Asarko includes Modernizr, which registers HTML5 elements in IE. On top of that, it also does some feature-detecting.
-If you'd rather use another HTML5 shim, override the <code>html5_shim</code> variable in <code>hook_preprocess_html()</code>.
+We include Modernizr which does this and much more.
+Like another HTML5 shim better?
+Override it by creating an html5shim.tpl.php in your theme, and the contents of that file will be included in the head of the document right after the stylesheets.